-Exercise is an important and vital part of any pregnancy.
+Exercise should always be an important and vital part of life, not just during pregnancy.
 Proper exercise can help throughout your pregnancy by reducing pregnancy symptoms and increasing your energy.
 However, if not done safely and properly, exercise can sometimes cause pregnancy complications.
 It is important to avoid certain types of exercise and to be aware of all of the dangers that could come along with excess exercising.
 By keeping these things in mind, exercise can be an integral and fun part of your pregnancy.

 Exercises to avoid